morsoth/DIY-basic-arduino-console/README.md

 Let's see the steps you have to follow to create and run you own game:

 1. Duplicate the `lib/Games/Demo.h` and `lib/Games/Demo.cpp` files.
 2. Rename both files with the name of your game.
-For this example want to create a Tetris game so we will rename both files to: `Tetris.h` and `Tetris.cpp`.
+For example want to a Tetris game we will rename both files to: `Tetris.h` and `Tetris.cpp`.
 3. Modify the `Tetris.h` file:
 ```cpp
 #ifndef TETRIS_H // <--